hyphacoop/hypha.coop/_posts/2025-12-09-distributed-press-building-the-road.md

 ## Spring 2025

-**The Final Chapter** - FFDW generously provides a final injection of funds for the project, allowing the team to create an Explore page, an Index of all sites using Distributed Press [explore.distributed.press/](https://explore.distributed.press/).
+**The Final Chapter** - FFDW generously provides a final injection of funds for the project, allowing the team to create an [Explore](https://explore.distributed.press/) page, an Index of all sites using Distributed Press.
 And Sutty launches a Resilience Challenge, offering funding to two social activist organizations ([Desarquivo](https://distributed.press/2025/03/04/distributed-press-resilience-challenge-restoring-desarquivo/) and [TLGB Bolivia](https://distributed.press/2025/03/04/colectivo-tlgb-bolivia-keeping-digital-spaces-alive/))  to help them recover their website and host their content on the distributed web.

 > Distributed Press is an open source publishing tool for the World Wide Web and the Distributed Web.
 It automates publishing and hosting to decentralized protocols including ActivityPub, Hypercore, IPFS, and Bittorrent.

 > This innovative tool enhances any Content Management System (CMS) by integrating peer-to-peer (P2P) and decentralized protocols for efficient content distribution and archiving.
-We also offer a suite of tools (the Social Inbox and Social Reader) for interacting with the Fediverse via ActivityPub.
-(From the final report to FFDW)
+We also offer a suite of tools (the Social Inbox and Social Reader) for interacting with the Fediverse via ActivityPub. *(From the final report to FFDW)*